-In order to minimize the impact on employees, casuals working in the affected craft and installation will be separated to the extent possible prior to making involuntary reassignments.
-Also, to the extent possible, part-time flexible employee hours will be reduced.
-There is an obligation to separate casual workers if doing so would yield sufficient hours for a regular duty assignment: that is, eight hours within nine or ten hours, five days during a service week.
+In order to minimize the impact on employees (FTR, PTR, PTF), all Postal Support Employees (PSEs) working in the affected craft and installation will be separated to the extent possible prior to making involuntary reassignments.
+When the excessing event is at a Level 20 or below post office, to the extent possible, part-time flexible employee hours will be reduced.
+There is an obligation to separate PSEs if doing so would yield sufficient hours for a regular duty assignment, either NTFT or traditional: that is, eight hours within nine or ten hours, five days during a service week.